 Especially during the holidays, a good cup of coffee or tea gets you going in the morning and even after lunch, so you may be tempted to reach for another pick-me-up.
 Try to prevent a second dose of caffeine in the late afternoon or the evening, as the extra energy makes it harder to fall asleep.
 The effects of caffeine are varied per person based on tolerance, weight, and even genetics, but the energy boost can last up to several hours.
 However, not all tea and coffee is caffeinated so you still have the option to enjoy these beverages in the evening.
 The warmth of decaf coffee or tea may provide a calming effect that relaxes you before bed.

 Struggling with sleep apnea, snoring, or another sleep condition?
 We’ve got plenty of options for you.
-Take back your sleep (so you can sleep like a champ during the holidays) by scheduling an appointment with Dr. Pasha and his team.
+Take back your sleep (so you can sleep like a champ during the holidays).
+Discuss your sleeping issues with Dr. Pasha and his team.
 Follow us on Facebook and Pinterest so you can breathe freely, day and night!